hexpm/specifications/package_tarball.md

   * CHECKSUM

     SHA-256 hex-encoded checksum of the included tarball.
-The checksum is calculated by taking the contents of all files (except CHECKSUM), concatenating them, running `sha256` over the concatenated data, and finally hex (`base16`) encoding it.
+The checksum is calculated by taking the contents of all files (except CHECKSUM), concatenating them, running `sha256` over the concatenated data, and finally uppercase hex (`base16`) encoding it.

         contents = read_file("VERSION") + read_file("metadata.config") + read_file("content.tar.gz")
         checksum = sha256(contents)